 The Bell Curve Theory of Life

-In my younger days, I found myself often becoming frustrated and disappointed when professionals did not perform well when I sought their services.
-When I went to see a doctor, lawyer, auto mechanic or painter I expected them to apply a high level of professionalism.
+In my younger days, I found myself often becoming frustrated and disappointed when people did not perform well.
+When I engaged a doctor, lawyer, auto mechanic, or painter I expected them to apply a high level of professionalism and performance.
 So when I took my car back for the third time to fix the same problem, I got frustrated.
-When the physician attempted to fit me into the 3.5 minutes that had been allotted to my appointment, I got frustrated.
+When the physician attempted to fit me into the 3.5 minutes allotted to my appointment, I got frustrated.
 When the attorney asked his partner to join my consultation to generate additional fees versus a genuine need for additional expertise, I got frustrated.
 When the car dealership always found $1,000.00 worth of repairs separate from the reason I brought my vehicle in, I got frustrated.

-As I reflected on this over the years, it struck me that people are distributed along the bell curve in terms of professionalism.
-Once I realized the vast majority of professionals are distributed around the average range of service or below, I understood why I was having so many frustrating experiences.
-Now, when I encounter average or poor service I understand it will likely be the norm—therefore it no longer frustrates me.
-I simply understand it will take me a longer period of time than others to find individuals I choose to deal with in my personal and professional lives.
+As I reflected on this over the years, it struck me that people are distributed along the performance bell curve.
+Once I realized the vast majority fall around the average range or below, I understood why I was having so many frustrating experiences.
+Now, when I encounter average or poor performance I understand it will likely be the norm—therefore it no longer frustrates me.
+I simply know that it requires a longer period of time to find individuals I choose to deal with in my personal and professional lives.
 This led me to adopt my personal bell curve theory of life.
-I no longer assume high levels of competence merely because a person has an advanced degree, an esteemed profession or even a good reputation.
-You do not have to be excellent in order to be successful.
+I no longer assume high levels of competence, or other qualities I value, merely because someone has an advanced degree, an esteemed profession, or even a good reputation.
+Regardless of occupation, people do not have to be excellent in order to be successful.
 Success is about achieving a specific outcome better than other people or other organizations.
-Excellence is about maximizing your potential on a consistent basis.
+Sustainable excellence is about maximizing our potential on a consistent basis.

 Why Be Mediocre?

 There are two reasons most people are not at the upper end of the bell curve in whatever they choose to pursue in life.
 The first is that it’s easier not to be.
-Sustainable excellence requires consistent effort, focus and discipline.
-Performers who demonstrate sustainable excellence are always looking for ways to improve–regardless of their current level of success.
-Most people who achieve success celebrate it and congratulate themselves.
+Sustainable excellence requires consistent effort, focus, and discipline.
+Sustainably excellent people are always looking for ways to improve–regardless of their current level of success.
+Many people who achieve success celebrate, congratulate themselves, and bask in the glow of a recent accomplishment.

 I’m Doing Just Fine Thank You